DerekNonGeneric/openinf-wg-a-team/README.md

 </dl>

-If you have questions or want to sign up, please find us on Matrix or Twitter.
+If you have questions or want to sign up, please find us on Matrix or X (formerly Twitter).

 </section>